AeroVironment (NASDAQ:AVAV) Issues FY 2022 Earnings Guidance

 AeroVironment (NASDAQ:AVAV) updated its FY 2022 earnings guidance on Thursday.
-The company provided EPS guidance of $2.500-$2.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.640.
+The company provided earnings per share guidance of $2.500-$2.700 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.640.
 The company issued revenue guidance of $560 million-$580 million, compared to the consensus revenue estimate of $569.34 million.

-A number of equities research analysts have recently issued reports on the stock.
-Zacks Investment Research lowered shares of AeroVironment from a hold rating to a sell rating in a research note on Monday, September 13th.
-Robert W. Baird restated a buy rating and issued a $120.00 target price on shares of AeroVironment in a research note on Thursday, September 2nd.
-Canaccord Genuity boosted their price objective on shares of AeroVironment from $84.00 to $88.00 and gave the company a buy rating in a research report on Friday, September 3rd.
-Finally, Imperial Capital initiated coverage on shares of AeroVironment in a research report on Friday, August 27th.
-They set an in-line rating and a $120.00 price objective for the company.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and four have given a buy rating to the stock.
-Based on data from MarketBeat, AeroVironment has an average rating of Hold and a consensus price target of $113.33.
+Several equities research analysts have issued reports on AVAV shares.
+Canaccord Genuity raised their price target on shares of AeroVironment from $84.00 to $88.00 and gave the stock a buy rating in a research note on Friday, September 3rd.
+Imperial Capital initiated coverage on AeroVironment in a report on Friday, August 27th.
+They set an in-line rating and a $120.00 price objective on the stock.
+Robert W. Baird reiterated a buy rating and issued a $120.00 target price on shares of AeroVironment in a research note on Thursday, September 2nd.
+Finally, Zacks Investment Research cut shares of AeroVironment from a hold rating to a sell rating in a research report on Monday, September 13th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and four have given a buy rating to the company.
+According to data from MarketBeat.com, the company currently has a consensus rating of Hold and an average target price of $113.33.

-In related news, Chairman Timothy E. Conver sold 6,800 shares of AeroVironment stock in a transaction that occurred on Thursday, July 8th.
-The shares were sold at an average price of $96.47, for a total transaction of $655,996.00.
-Following the transaction, the chairman now owns 46,445 shares of the company’s stock, valued at approximately $4,480,549.15.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Chairman Timothy E. Conver sold 6,700 shares of AeroVironment stock in a transaction that occurred on Wednesday, July 21st.
-The stock was sold at an average price of $97.91, for a total transaction of $655,997.00.
+In other news, Chairman Timothy E. Conver sold 6,700 shares of the company’s stock in a transaction dated Tuesday, July 6th.
+The shares were sold at an average price of $97.13, for a total value of $650,771.00.
+Following the sale, the chairman now owns 46,445 shares in the company, valued at approximately $4,511,202.85.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, Chairman Timothy E. Conver sold 8,700 shares of the firm’s stock in a transaction dated Monday, August 2nd.
+The stock was sold at an average price of $101.45, for a total transaction of $882,615.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 81,400 shares of company stock valued at $7,949,852.
-7.40% of the stock is owned by corporate insiders.
+Over the last ninety days, insiders have sold 81,400 shares of company stock worth $7,949,852.
+Corporate insiders own 7.40% of the company’s stock.

-A hedge fund recently raised its stake in AeroVironment stock.
-Morgan Stanley increased its position in shares of AeroVironment, Inc. (NASDAQ:AVAV) by 16.7% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 179,384 shares of the aerospace company’s stock after buying an additional 25,635 shares during the period.
-Morgan Stanley owned 0.72% of AeroVironment worth $17,966,000 as of its most recent filing with the Securities and Exchange Commission.
-78.54% of the stock is currently owned by hedge funds and other institutional investors.
+An institutional investor recently raised its position in AeroVironment stock.
+Morgan Stanley raised its holdings in shares of AeroVironment, Inc. (NASDAQ:AVAV) by 16.7% in the second quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 179,384 shares of the aerospace company’s stock after buying an additional 25,635 shares during the period.
+Morgan Stanley owned about 0.72% of AeroVironment worth $17,966,000 as of its most recent SEC filing.
+Institutional investors and hedge funds own 78.54% of the company’s stock.

 About AeroVironment